elastic/examples/Security_Analytics/auditd_analysis/README.md

 - `auditd_analysis_kibana.json` - Simple Kibana visualizations and dashboards for the associated blog posts
 - `unusual_process.json` -  A watch that detects new processes starting.
 REFERENCE ONLY.
 - `unusual_process.inline.json` - The above watch in an inline execution format so it can be used with the `simulate_watch.py` script and be executed over the full dataset.
-- `simulate_watch.py` - A convenience script to executes the above watch.
-In order to test this watch against the provided test data set this script which performs a “sliding window” execution of the watch.
+- `simulate_watch.py` - A convenience script to execute the above watch.
+In order to test this watch against the provided test data set, this script which performs a “sliding window” execution of the watch.
 This repeatedly executes the watch, each time adjusting the date filters to target the next 5 minute time range thus simulating the execution against a live stream of several days of data in a few seconds.
 - `requirements.txt` - Python dependencies for pip